Kristoffer0202/itu-sdse-project/README.md

 │   └── dagger.yml         <- Workflow file that trains, tests and outputs models
 │
 ├── artifacts          <- Contains model artifacts
 │
+├── data
+│   ├── external       <- Data from third party sources.
+│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── processed      <- The final, canonical data sets for modeling.
+│   └── raw            <- The original, immutable data dump.
+│
+│
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │